Tinakhandelwal/PHP_Assignment1/README.md

 # PHP_Assignment1

-calculator.php file contain math operator, variables, conditional statements and function to do calculation.
+calculator.php file contains math operator, variables, conditional statements and function to do arithmetic calculation.

-CountryCodeNameTable.php file contain associative array and display it in tabular form.
+CountryCodeNameTable.php file contains associative array of country code and display it in tabular form.